What happens in Arlington when the lease is over?

 When tenants break the lease

-Sometimes circumstances arise that require a renter to break the lease.
-When this happens, Nesbitt Realty tries to minimize the impact of this event on the landlord.
-If a tenant leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the rental investor.
-That money is consumed by paying for vacancy and the cost of acquiring a new renter .
+Sometimes circumstances arise that require a tenant to end the lease before the lease term is over.
+If this occures, Nesbitt Realty tries to minimize the impact of this event on the property owner.
+If a tenant leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the owner.
+That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 Readying the property

-We recommend that the landlord replace the carpet every 5 to 7 years.
-We recommend that the rental investor paint every 5 to 7 years.
+We recommend that the owner replace the carpet every 5 to 7 years.
+We recommend that the rental owner paint every 5 to 7 years.

-- Before you lease out your rental property in Arlington
+- Before you move a tenant into your rental in Arlington

 - Collections and evictions